-- Elevated antibodies with thyroglobulin antibodies at 2075 and thyroperoxidase antibodies at 232, concerning for Hashimoto's thyroiditis or autoimmune thyroiditis
+- Elevated antibodies with thyroglobulin antibodies at 2075 and thyroperoxidase antibodies at 232 are concerning for Hashimoto’s thyroiditis or autoimmune thyroiditis

-- High Hgb A1c at 5.7 indicating impaired fasting insulin
+- High Hgb A1c at 5.7 indicates impaired fasting insulin

-- High estradiol at 43.1 contributing to symptoms
+- High estradiol at 43.1 contributes to symptoms

 This patient had a great improvement in symptoms once treated with both testosterone and thyroid hormone replacement which we will discuss below.

 In addition to presenting with different symptoms than women, men often require slightly different treatment.